Our featured herb at HerbMentor for the months of May and June is holy basil or tulsi (Ocimum sanctum).

 What you’ll need…

-- 1 heaping teaspoon of tulsi (holy basil) leaves
+- 1 heaping teaspoon dried tulsi (holy basil) leaves

-- pinch of stevia or honey to taste
+- Pinch of dried stevia or honey to taste

 To make this tea, simply place the herbs in your tea pot.